srcimon/screwbox/README.md

 ## Introduction

 ScrewBox uses a purely code based approach on creating games to not force you into using a proprietary content editor.
+As an open-source project, ScrewBox encourages collaboration and feedback.
+You can use it as-is, modify it or contribute to its development.

 **Learn more about the ScrewBox game engine at [screwbox.dev](https://screwbox.dev)**.